4.6. Refractive Indices

 n = ot.RefractionIndex("Function", func=lambda wl, n0: n0 - 1e-4*wl, func_args=dict(n0=1.6))

-The refractive index values are calculated when calling the refractive index object with a wavelength vector.
-The call returns a vector of the same shape as the input.
+Index values are calculated by calling the object with a wavelength vector.
+The return value is a vector of the same shape as the input.

 >>> n = ot.RefractionIndex("Abbe", n=1.543, V=62.1)